cyberialab/servant-persistent-template/README.md

 - `servant` to specify a REST API,
 - `servant-server` to implement a server,
 - `hspec` and `servant-client` for the test-suite.
+- `persistent` for database management.
+- `servant-auth` and `servant-auth-server` for JWT authentication.

 To set up the project and run the test-suite, do: